5 Tips for Hunting for the Perfect, Itch-free Natural Deodorant Formulation

 When you type “Natural Deodorant” into Google- it’ll almost certainly autofill your search term to: “Natural Deodorant That Works”.

-And just like us (before we decided to simply create our own natural deodorant recipe) you may be wondering: How is it possible that so many formulations miss the mark?
+And just like us (before we decided to simply create our own natural deodorant recipe and offer custom natural deodorants) you may be wondering: How is it possible that so many formulations miss the mark?
 Or even worse, leave you with a painful, red rash that doesn’t go away for weeks, while you continue to low-key smell your pits in paranoia every 15 minutes?

 There are a few reasons why finding the right Natural Deodorant formula for you takes so much trial and error (and why “Natural Deodorants That Actually Work” has been a popular blog article title for years).